-How to see Sirius B | EarthSky.org
+EarthSky | Sirius B: How to see Sirius’ companion

 Are the eyepieces clean enough?

-The eye-facing lens of any eyepiece is immediately contaminated by grease from eyelashes within seconds of starting an observation.
+The eye-facing lens of any eyepiece is contaminated by grease from eyelashes within seconds of starting an observation.
 This creates a haze that reduces contrast.
 It is recommended to clean the lens before any difficult observation.
 This is the best method.

-Use high-concentration alcohol (90% or better), and make sure the Q-tips are not soaked; if the Q-tip is just a bit wet, that’s when cleaning is most successful.
+Use high-concentration alcohol (90% or better) and Q-tips.
+Make sure the Q-tips are not soaked; if the Q-tip is just a bit wet, that’s when cleaning is most successful.
 If the Q-tip makes a puddle of alcohol on the lens that persists for a long time, you’re using too much liquid.

 Is the telescope collimated?

 Collimation is crucial for any high-resolution observation.
 If previously you’ve only done superficial collimation, now it’s time to get down to business and do it right.
-There are many techniques and tools for collimation, here’s a good primer for newtonian reflectors (such as dobsonians) using simple tools:
+There are many techniques and tools for collimation.
+Here’s a good primer for Newtonian reflectors (such as Dobsonians) using simple tools:

-Collimation is a vast topic, you could literally write a whole book discussing nothing but collimation, so keep learning and apply what you learn.
+Collimation is a vast topic: you could literally write a whole book discussing nothing but collimation, so keep learning and apply what you learn.

 When seeing is good, you could plug a high-power eyepiece into your scope and do a star test to verify collimation.
-The star test is the ultimate authority for telescope performance, so learn at least the basics.
+The star test is the ultimate authority for telescope performance, so at least learn the basics.

 Is the telescope cooled down?

 To deliver peak performance, a telescope must be at thermal equilibrium with the environment.
-Read about thermal issues here and here.
+Read about thermal issues at here and here.

-Even if you don’t have a mirror fan, at least take the scope outside 1 hour before you start the observation, and let it cool down to ambient temperature.
+Even if you don’t have a mirror fan, at least take the scope outside one hour before you start the observation, and let it cool down to ambient temperature.
 This should be enough to reap most benefits of thermal equilibrium.

-Okay, everything is ready, now go ahead and start observing
+Okay, now go ahead and look for Sirius B

 Not so fast.
 Before that, take a look to the west (to the right) of Sirius, and observe the large constellation of Orion.

 On the above map, Betelgeuse is on top, bright and red.
-In the middle, there’s the “belt” made of 3 stars.
+In the middle, there’s the “Belt” made of 3 stars.
 Then at the bottom there’s Rigel, a bright white star.

 Rigel itself is a double star.
 The separation between Rigel A and B is similar to the separation between Sirius A and B. Except the brightness difference between Rigel A and B is much less than the difference between Sirius A and B, which makes Rigel a much easier double to split.

-So grab a high power eyepiece, plug it into the scope, and point the instrument at Rigel.
+So grab a high-power eyepiece, plug it into the scope, and point the instrument at Rigel.
 You’ll see a bright white star, and nearby a much smaller star, which is supposed to be white but looks quite yellow to me.
 Try to memorize the distance between Rigel A and B, because it’s similar to the current distance between Sirius A and B.

-If you can’t see Rigel B, either seeing is so bad, or your scope is so out of whack, there’s no point to even try to see Sirius B.
+If you can’t see Rigel B, either seeing is so bad or your scope is so out of whack that there’s no point to even try to see Sirius B.

-Okay, time to actually describe the observation of Sirius B, the Pup.
+Time to actually describe the observation of Sirius B

 You should use very high magnification.
-Forget what you’ve heard on forums or from word-of-mouth about “magnification limits”; just plug in a strong eyepiece.
-For a 150mm (6″) scope, 300x is not too much; for a 200mm (8″) scope, up to 400x; for a 300mm (12″) scope, up to 600x.
+Forget what you’ve heard on forums or from word-of-mouth about “magnification limits;” just plug in a strong eyepiece.
+For a 150mm (6-inch) scope, 300x is not too much; for a 200mm (8-inch) scope, up to 400x; for a 300mm (12-inch) scope, up to 600x.
 Try the highest magnification available, then back off a little if things are too fuzzy.
-You should not use less than half the magnifications indicated above – in other words, for a 200mm (8″) scope, stay between 200x and 400x.
+You should not use less than half the magnifications indicated above: In other words, for a 200mm (8-inch) scope, stay between 200x and 400x.

 Point the scope at Sirius, turn off tracking (if your scope has it), and let the star drift across the field.
-Sirius B is currently close to due east from A (east-north-east), so it should be trailing the primary star, following the primary a little bit off to the side of A’s trajectory.
+Sirius B is currently close to due east from A (east-northeast), so it should be trailing the primary star, following the primary a little bit off to the side of A’s trajectory.

 A comfortable chair helps you relax and breathe slowly.
 Keep looking at the primary star and be mindful of the surrounding area trailing the star as it drifts across the field.
 There will be a lot of light scattered from the primary, making it hard to see anything in the vicinity.
 Just relax and keep watching.